Clubs and Activities

 Technology Students Association (TSA)*

 The TSA is a club open to any student who has ever taken a technology course.
 The club fosters personal growth, leadership, and opportunities in technology, innovation, design and engineering.
 Members apply and integrate science, technology, engineering and mathematics (STEM) concepts through co-curricular actives, competitive events, and related programs.
 It inspires its members to prepare for careers in a technology-driven economy and culture.

 The Yearbook Staff records the history of the school and puts together a magnificent book of memories.

 Staff members are selected from those who wish to apply.
-Applications are available from Mrs. Jerry in Room #707 during the month of February.
+Applications are available from Ms. Helms in Room #307 during the month of February.
 Interviews are conducted during the first week of March and twelve students are invited to join each year.